alexmcross18/infrastructure-and-detection-as-code-CI-CD-pipeline/README.md

 Provisions a Log Analytics Workspace and onboards Microsoft Sentinel on top of it, using a Bicep template and a per-client parameter file.

 **Steps:**
+1. Asks user to choose a client/environment
-1. Checks out the repository
+2. Checks out the repository
-2. Authenticates to Azure
+3. Authenticates to Azure
-3. Deploys the Bicep template with the client-specific parameter file (e.g. `client-a.bicepparam`)
+4. Deploys the Bicep template with the client-specific parameter file (e.g. `client-a.bicepparam`)

 ### `deploy-policy.yml` — Deploy Azure Policy

 Iterates over every `.json` file in `/infrastructure/Azure-Policy-as-Code/` and deploys each one as a subscription-scoped Azure Policy definition.

 **Steps:**
+1. Asks user to choose a client/environment
-1. Checks out the repository
+2. Checks out the repository
-2. Authenticates to Azure
+3. Authenticates to Azure
-3. Validates each ARM template at subscription scope (`az deployment sub validate`)
+4. Validates each ARM template at subscription scope (`az deployment sub validate`)
-4. Deploys each template using `az deployment sub create`
+5. Deploys each template using `az deployment sub create`

 ---